ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-04-hanging-out-with-the-mercedes-gang.md

 ![Fish in the pan](/assets/images/IMG_1451.jpg)

-While the others were dealing with their own things, I worked from my office that provided a nice view over the ocean.
+While the others were relaxing and dealing with their own things, I worked from my office that offered a nice view over the ocean.

 ![Office with view over the ocean](/assets/images/IMG_1457.jpg)